A theorem of Retakh for exact $\infty$-categories and higher extension functors: Exact -categories

-We first review exact quasi-categories, a generalization of exact categories.
-Since the underlying category of an exact category is additive, it is only sensible to introduce the quasi-categorical generalization. \begin{definition} A quasi-category~$\C$ is \emph{additive} if the following hold. \begin{enumerate}[label=(Add\arabic*), leftmargin=1.3cm] \item There is a zero object 0 in~$\C_0$, which is to say that~$\hom_\C (0,X)$ and~$\hom_\C (X,0)$ are contractible for all~$X\in\C_0$. \item Finite products and coproducts exist in~$\C$. \item For any finite family of objects~$\{X_1,\dots, X_n\}$, the natural map
+We first review exact $\infty$-categories, a generalisation of exact categories to the realm of $\infty$-categories.
+Since the underlying category of an exact category is additive, it is only sensible to introduce the $\infty$-categorical notion. \begin{definition}[{\cite[§2]{Bar15}}] An $\infty$-category~$\C$ is \emph{additive} if the following hold. \begin{enumerate}[label=(Add\arabic*), leftmargin=1.3cm] \item There is a zero object 0 in~$\C$, which is to say that~$\map_\C (0,x)$ and~$\map_\C (x,0)$ are contractible for all~$x\in\C$. \item Finite products and coproducts exist in~$\C$. \item For any finite family of objects~$\{x_1,\dots, x_n\}$, the natural map